-During removal, if the lens sticks to the eye, the patient should be instructed to apply a few drops of the recommended lubricating or rewetting solution directly to the eye and wait until the lens begins to move freely on the eye before removing it.
-If non-movement of the lens continues after a few minutes, the patient should immediately consult the Eye Care Professional
+If the lens sticks (stops moving), the patient should be instructed to apply a few drops of the recommended lubricating or rewetting solution directly to the eye and wait until the lens begins to move freely on the eye before removing it.
+If non-movement of the lens continues after a few minutes, the patient should immediately consult the Eye Care Professional.